 General section

-Embed OpenDocument file: Use this setting to export the document as a PDF file containing two file formats: PDF and ODF.
+Hybid PDF (embed ODF file): Use this setting to export the document as a PDF file containing two file formats: PDF and ODF.
 In PDF viewers it behaves like a normal PDF file, and it remains fully editable in LibreOffice.

-PDF/A-1a: PDF/A is an ISO standard for long-term preservation of documents, by embedding all the information necessary for faithful reproduction (such as fonts) while forbidding other elements (including forms, security, and encryption).
+Archive PDF/A-1a (ISO 19005-1): PDF/A is an ISO standard for long-term preservation of documents, by embedding all the information necessary for faithful reproduction (such as fonts) while forbidding other elements (including forms, security, and encryption).
 PDF tags are written.
 If you select PDF/A-1a, the forbidden elements are grayed-out (not available).

 Tagged PDF: Tagged PDF contains information about the structure of the document’s contents.
 This can help to display the document on devices with different screens, and when using screen reader software.
 Some tags that are exported are table of contents, hyperlinks, and controls.
 This option can increase file sizes significantly.